History of the Jews in Peru: History

-A notable figure of those prosecuted in Lima included Manuel Batista Perez, an individual who was considered as “one of the world’s most powerful men in international commerce”.
+A notable figure of those prosecuted in Lima included Manuel Bautista Pérez, an individual who was considered as "one of the world’s most powerful men in international commerce".
 Perez had been arrested once in 1620, when a broad sheet had been found which claimed that Perez was one of the premier teachers of Judaism in Lima.
-The witnesses and inquisitors considered Perez to be an ‘oracle’ due to his vast knowledge and wealth.
+The witnesses and inquisitors considered Perez to be an 'oracle' due to his vast knowledge and wealth.
 Though Peru fought to the best of his abilities during the hearings, the overwhelming evidence against had mounted up.
-The inquisitors had faced some difficulty in going through with the trial, as Perez was a part of viceroyalty, with many clergy and high figures testifying for his innocence.
+The inquisitors had faced some difficulty in going through with the trial, as Perez was a part of the viceroyalty's high society, with many clergy and high figures testifying for his innocence.
 Some of the evidence submitted in the trial included many New Christians appearing as witnesses calling him the Great Captain of Jews in Peru, along with his brother-in-law denouncing him.

 Another notable crypto-Jew that had been in the tribunal was Antonio Cordero, who was a clerk from Seville.
 He had been originally denounced in 1634 with weak evidence, such as abstaining from work on Saturdays and not eating pork.
-The tribunal decided to conduct a secret arrest on Cordero, so there would be no one suspecting the inquisitions involvement.
+The tribunal decided to conduct a secret arrest on Cordero, so there would be no one suspecting the tribunal's involvement.
 They gave him no sequestration, and he confessed that he was a crypto-Jew.
 After they had tortured Cordero, he gave up the name of his employer and two others, which then gave up the name of more crypto-Jews in Lima.
-This eventually led to seventeen arrest being made, with many notable merchants being brought to the Tribunal as crypto-jews.
-According to Lea, this then led to many a frightened Portuguese trying to flee Lima.
+This eventually led to seventeen arrests being made, with many notable merchants being brought to the Tribunal as crypto-jews.
+According to Henry Charles Lea, this then led to many frightened Portuguese to try to flee Lima.

-Iquitos Jews

-Iquitos Jews, or Amazonian Jews, are Jews of mixed Moroccan Sephardic, Ashkenazi, and/or Indigenous Peruvian descent, and/or those who live in Iquitos and observe some form of Jewish traditions and customs.

-Their unique practices come from the mix of Peruvian and Jewish cultures.
-Some have claimed that there exists a kind of pressure exerted upon this community to adhere to customs that are normative in the broader Jewish community; though these customs have been characterized as specifically Ashkenazi, they are often in fact matters of Jewish law recognized by non-Ashkenazi Jews throughout the world as binding.
-Iquitos Jews' customs are syncretic to varying degrees, influenced by Catholicism and local traditional spiritual traditions.